Hardship Fund for non-UK students

 If you disagree with the decision reached you are entitled to request a review of your application.
 Reviews are handled by Scholarships and Financial Support staff.

 Reviews should be requested in writing, clearly stating the grounds for appeal and, where appropriate, supplying additional documentary evidence to support the review process.
 All requests for review must be received within 14 days of the date of the original decision letter.
 The review process can take up to two weeks.

-After you have received the outcome of your review, if you still disagree with our decision you may appeal in writing to the Director of Student Administrative Services (firstname.lastname@example.org), who is responsible for handling the final appeal.
+After you have received the outcome of your review, if you still disagree with our decision you may appeal in writing to the Scholarships and Student Funding Services Manager (firstname.lastname@example.org), who is responsible for handling the final appeal.
 You should clearly indicate how you believe an incorrect decision has been made.
-The Director will review the case and inform the applicant of the decision in writing within seven working days.
+The Head of the department will review the case and inform the applicant of the decision in writing within seven working days.